The 3 Steps In Curriculum Planning In Early Childhood Education

 Having looked at how to identify the next steps in learning process for a child (in the previous article), it is time to understand and implement the 3 Steps in curriculum planning in early childhood education, namely:

-1. Long-Term Curriculum Planning
+1. Long-Term Curriculum Planning in Early Childhood

 The planning of events for the entire academic year is called long-term planning.
 Planning for the long-term should be such, that the facilitator is able to see a pattern and inter-connection in the events planned, which would help him or her to identify: